tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 `script:contains(...)`:

-uBlock Origin supports a special cosmetic filter which purpose is to prevent the execution of specific inline script tags in a main HTML document.
+uBO supports a special cosmetic filter which purpose is to prevent the execution of specific inline script tags in a main HTML document.
 See [_"Inline script tag filtering"_](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) for further documentation.

 `script:inject(...)`:

 This allows the injection of specific javascript code into pages.
 The `...` part is a token identifying a javascript resource from the [resource library](https://github.com/gorhill/uBlock/blob/master/assets/ublock/resources.txt).
+Keep in mind the resource library is completely under control of the uBO project, hence only javascript code vouched by uBO can be inserted into web pages, through the use of a valid resource token.